To browse the full list of courses available by academic department, visit Courses of Instruction.

 REQUIREMENTS FOR THE MINOR

 disciplinary, 6 courses

 ECON 160; two topics/issues courses; ECON 300; ECON 301; and one additional course at the 300- or 400-level.
+Beginning with the entering class of 2017, Calculus I (MATH 130) or equivalent is a prerequisite for ECON 300 and 301.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the minor.

 PATHWAYS TO THE MAJOR

 ECON 160 Principles of Economics